 A common contention coming from pro-abortionist is: women have a moral right to decide what to do with their bodies and I agree!
 A woman does have the right to decide what to do with her body.
 However, the issue isn’t what a woman does with her body.
 No one is really concerned with what a woman does with her body.
 That really isn’t the issue.
 The issue is the human life that is contained inside of her body.
 A moral right?
 What’s moral about terminating a human beings life?
 Termination of life is murder outside or inside of a woman’s body.
 Therefore the unborn needs to be protected, honored, and by the government if necessary because a fetus can’t protect or defend itself.
 Not tossed away for societal selfish reasons.

-In my article, https://thechristianadvocate.org/postmodernism-and-the-church/ detail is given on the effects of postmodernism on society.
+In the article, postmodernism and the church, detail is given on the effects of postmodernism on society.
 One of the issues born under this movement is abortion.
 In short, it (postmodernism) has ushered in the tearing down of our moral fiber; that we should do what we think is right in our own minds, and has led to an increasingly narcissistic culture.
 When you look at the reasoning of the pro-choice movement in favor of abortion, it’s totally about self without regard for the fetus.
 At the end of every reason the question is: but what about the fetus?
 It’s a human, does it not have rights?
 Does it have a right to live?
 Does it not want to live?
 I have yet to hear of a suicidal fetus!

 It the state that I reside, if a woman deliberately kills a dog, she is subject to imprisonment and a fine.
 But if she kills a human fetus, that’s legal—no penalty or fine.
 Huh?
-An animal has more rights than a human being/fetus?
+An animal has more rights than a human being, a fetus?
 There is something wrong with that picture!
 Talk about inequality – a woman can choose to end a human life but a man cannot.
 Fact is, no one has the right to choose to take another human life.

 As the postmodern movement permeates, society continually seeks to